spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ```

 !!! warning
     The final JSON object received as input will depend on the type of notification being sent.
-For example, you will always receive `webhook_endpoints` data but will only receive the `internal_error` object if the notification is an internal error or the `run_updated` object if notification is about a [run](../run/README.md) being updated.
+For example, you will always receive `webhook_endpoints` data but the `internal_error`, `run_updated` and `module_version` objects will exist only if the notification is about an error that occured, a [run](../run/README.md) that was updated or a [module](../../vendors/terraform/module-registry.md) version published.

     The best way to see what your Notification policy is passed is to [enable sampling](../policy/README.md#sampling-policy-inputs) and check the [Policy Workbench](../policy/README.md#policy-workbench-in-practice).